-- Assurances from Heads of Service who have carried out self-assessments relating to their areas of responsibility. - Assurances from senior officers responsible for relevant specialist areas. - Internal audit planning processes which include consultation with all Chief Officers, and audit activity as detailed in the Internal Audit Annual Report. - The external auditors (Mazars) Annual Audit Letter for 2013/14 provides an unqualified opinion on the financial statements.
-The report confirms that the Council has proper arrangements in place to secure financial resilience, and for challenging how it secures economy, efficiency and effectiveness.
+- Assurances from Heads of Service who have carried out self-assessments relating to their areas of responsibility. - Assurances from senior officers responsible for relevant specialist areas. - Internal audit planning processes which include consultation with all Chief Officers, and the results of audit activity as summarised in the Annual Governance Review report. - The external auditors (Mazars) Annual Audit Letter for 2014/15 concludes that, in all significant respects, the Council had proper arrangements in place to secure economy, efficiency and effectiveness in its use of resources except for the areas that were assessed as inadequate by Ofsted in their report on children's services in July 2015.